huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Keep your identity small.](https://paulgraham.com/identity.html) Listen very carefully to constructive negative feedback and criticism.
 Seek for the truth.
 No ego.
 [Be humble.](https://fs.blog/david-foster-wallace-this-is-water/) Be coachable.
 When you let go of what you are, you become what you might be.
 Enjoy being wrong or looking/sounding “stupid” in a public setting.
 Embrace that beginner's embarrassment.
 Approach everything with a beginner's mind.
 [It's always Day One.](https://www.youtube.com/watch?v=fTwXS2H_iJo&ab_channel=AmazonNews)

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 [Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)

+[Treat your life as a laboratory where you can try anything.](https://x.com/zachpogrob/status/1507197787041112069) [Consider everything in life as an experiment](https://x.com/anuatluru/status/1760357731091783916), with each experience serving as a [diary entry](https://youtu.be/GpgqXCkRO-w&t=30m22s).

 [Explore](https://terrytao.wordpress.com/career-advice/dont-be-afraid-to-learn-things-outside-your-field/), Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
 [You can't connect the dots looking forward; you can only connect them looking backwards.](https://www.goodreads.com/quotes/463176-you-can-t-connect-the-dots-looking-forward-you-can-only)